Connor Wong Preview, Player Props: Red Sox vs. Royals

-On Saturday, Connor Wong (.559 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 7:10 PM ET.
+On Sunday, Connor Wong (.559 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Taylor Clarke.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Royals.
+In his previous game he had a one-hit performance (1-for-3) against the Royals.

 Connor Wong Game Info & Props vs. the Royals